Iloilo City: Architecture

-Iloilo City’s architecture reflects a profound combination of Spanish and American colonial influences, layered over indigenous foundations, creating a rich historical urban landscape.
+Iloilo City's architecture reflects a profound combination of Spanish and American colonial influences, layered over indigenous foundations, creating a rich historical urban landscape.
 In 1930, architect Juan Arellano created a schematic plan for the city based on Ebenezer Howard’s "Garden City" concept, shaping the city’s layout as an amalgamation of former towns, each centered around plazas surrounded by churches and administrative halls.

 During the Spanish colonial period, the sugar industry boom led to the construction of over 240 ancestral homes, 30 of which are considered grand mansions built by elite Ilonggo families.
 Iloilo has the most restored heritage buildings outside Metro Manila and is often referred to as the "City of Mansions."

-The Central Philippine University Church is notable for its Malay motif design.
-The university’s main campus is also home to structures built during the American colonial era, many of which bear American names.
+The Central Philippine University Church is noted for its Malay motif design, while the CPU main campus, designated a Registered Cultural Property of the Philippines, features American colonial-era structures listed in the Philippine Registry of Heritage.

 As the center of Christian faith in Western Visayas, Iloilo showcases significant Spanish Catholic influence, most notably in Jaro Cathedral, a National Historical Landmark and National Shrine, which serves as the seat of the Archdiocese of Jaro.
-The Cathedral's unique features include the free-standing and detached Jaro Belfry and the shrine of Nuestra Señora de la Candelaria, whose image is uniquely perched at its facade—the first Marian image crowned by a pope (John Paul II) and saint in Asia.
+The cathedral's unique features include the free-standing and detached Jaro Belfry and the shrine of Nuestra Señora de la Candelaria, whose image is uniquely perched at its facade—the first Marian image crowned by a pope (John Paul II) and saint in Asia.

 In Villa de Arevalo, notable bahay na bato structures include the Camiña Balay Nga Bato and the Convento de Arevalo.
 Grand Beaux-Arts and Spanish colonial mansions, such as the Lopez Heritage House (Lopez Mansion) and Lizares Mansion (houses the Angelicum School Iloilo of the University of Santo Tomas), are located in Jaro, which also features the Art Deco Jaro Municipal Hall.
 In Molo, landmarks include the Gothic-style Molo Church.
 The Casa Real de Iloilo (Royal House of Iloilo), Iloilo's old provincial capitol, exemplifies the bahay na bato style and is declared an Important Cultural Property.
 Furthermore, Calle Real in the City Proper features contiguous rows of beaux arts, neoclassical, and Art Deco commercial buildings, currently listed in the UNESCO World Heritage Sites Tentative List.

 The Casa Real de Iloilo (Royal House of Iloilo), Iloilo's old provincial capitol, was designed in the bahay na bato architectural style.
 It has been declared as an Important Cultural Property by National Museum of the Philippines.